 Sailing Instructions for the races will be posted on the noticeboard in the Members' Room and emailed to cruiser members.

 Contact the Cruiser Section Hon Secretary, Simon Tytherleigh, for more information; either by e-mail via the contacts page or via the club's telephone number on the home page.

 |BOSUN AFLOAT||Andy Bartram|

 |CRUISER COMMITTEE||Julian Parlett, John Allen, Derek Hathaway, Mike Horwood, Peter Schranz, Ian Purvis, David Kingdon (moorings marshall).|

 You must have either an annual Powderham Castle or Starcross Yacht Club licence and keep your mooring buoyed, named and numbered.
 If not, the club has Powderham Castle's authority to re-allocate your space to another member and request removal of hardware.

-You are responsible for maintenance of the mooring tackle, safely mooring your boat and ensuring that you boat is not a hazard to other craft and mooring users.
+You are responsible for maintenance of the mooring tackle, safely mooring your boat and ensuring that your boat is not a hazard to other craft and mooring users.
 Moorings should comply with the club’s guideline specifications, available here.

 Unused moorings: rights to that mooring/location can be retained by licensing with either Powderham Castle or Starcross Yacht Club at the 19ft rate.